dcunited001/dcunited001.github.io/_drafts/metaphysical-precipitation-the-ablation-of-causality-and-a-rising-red-tide.md

 - (remove focus on privacy from the following)
-- (none of this means technology or social media or IoT is inherently bad by the way, just that our world is evolving towards a fundamentally different one and this evolution is inevitable)
+- (none of this means technology or social media or IoT is inherently bad by the way, just that our world is evolving towards a fundamentally different nature and this evolution is inevitable)
   - so we have to understand it because the following philosophical, psychological, and sociocultural changes are fundamentally different in a way that is very difficult to understand